Artist

 DNA was recorded in a week and released in a first batch of 5000 copies, Vietato ai minori di 18 anni in two weeks, being their most elaborate work also on a technical point of view, and the first pressing was made in 10000 copies.

-Both the albums have been reissued on vinyl by BTF in 2007.
+The three albums have been reissued on vinyl by BTF.
 No foreign vinyl issues exist.

 A Japanese CD reissue with mini-gatefold cover on Philips "European Rock Legend Series" exists for DNA (UICY-9113) and Vietato ai minori di 18 anni?
 (UICY-9114)

-The Passing by CD can be ordered through the band's website (see details below).
+The Passing by CD was only sold through the band's website.

-DNA and Vietato ai minori di 18 anni? have been released by BTF in their "Italian progressive" series with nice mini-gatefold covers and illustrated booklets.
+DNA and Vietato ai minori di 18 anni? were released by BTF in their "Italian progressive" series with mini-LP gatefold covers and illustrated booklets.

 Jumbo - LP